vishnusunkari/ideazlife/content/pages/terms-and-conditions.md

 ---
 title: "Terms and Conditions"
-metaTitle: "TechGry Terms and Conditions"
+metaTitle: "ideazlife Terms and Conditions"
-metaDescription: "TechGry Terms and Conditions"
+metaDescription: "ideazlife Terms and Conditions"
 ---

 ### Terms and Conditions

-Welcome to TechGry!
+Welcome to IdeazLife!

-These terms and conditions outline the rules and regulations for the use of TechGry's Website, located at https://techgry.com.
+These terms and conditions outline the rules and regulations for the use of ideazlife's Website, located at https://ideazlife.com.

 By accessing this website we assume you accept these terms and conditions.
-Do not continue to use TechGry if you do not agree to take all of the terms and conditions stated on this page.
+Do not continue to use ideazlife if you do not agree to take all the terms and conditions stated on this page.
 Our Terms and Conditions were created with the help of the <a href="https://www.privacypolicyonline.com/terms-conditions-generator/">
 Terms & Conditions Generator Online</a> and the
 <a href="https://www.termsconditionsgenerator.com">Free Terms & Conditions Generator</a>.